Search Results for

 Tip

-When viewing the list of products, this window is commonly referred to as the Product List.
+When viewing the list of products, this window is commonly referred to as the Product list.
 It's also acceptable to refer to this window as the Product window when viewing a single product.
 The Edit Product window, previously mentioned, is a separate window that is used for entering or editing product information.
 In order to eliminate any confusion, it's best to use the appropriate name when referencing either of these windows.

 Search Bar and Sort

-The upper left-hand corner of the Product List contains a Search bar which will filter down the Product List as you type.
+The upper left-hand corner of the Product list contains a Search bar which will filter down the Product list as you type.
 The following fields are searched:

 • Product ID